 Verification of proper rotation must be made at the time the equipment is put into service.
 If improper rotation is corrected at this time, there will be no negative impact on the durability of the compressor.
-However, reverse operation for over one hour may have a negative impact on the bearing due to oil pump out.
+However, reverse operation for over 1 hour may have a negative impact on the bearing due to oil pump out.

-NOTE: If compressor is allowed to run in reverse rotation for several minutes, the compressor's internal protector will trip.
+NOTE: If compressor is allowed to run in reverse rotation for an extended period of time, the compressor's internal protector will trip.